Wednesday, December 31, 2008

 Finally, I managed to hold my peace and waited till the end of 2 years to renew my mobile contract and most importantly to change my mobile phone to a SAMSUNG OMNIA.
 The annual Singtel Roadshow (around this time of the year) promises good bargains and freebies.
 So I left my kids and hubby at my mum's place, as I was mentally and physically prepared to queue for more than 3 hours just to get a new phone.
 However, the noticeboard there announced a minimum waiting time of at least 5 hours, which I thought it's crazy, as the dailies each day reported on the economic downturn.
 BUT, the crowd at the roadshow seems unfazed and I queued for more than an hour just to get a Q number!
 And another 2 hours hanging around the BookFest which was held concurrently at the same venue, before Singtel paged for me to return to collect and pay for my new handset, which took another 15 mins.
 By then, I was too tired and hungry to queue again to trade off my Dopod.

 Guess what?
 Almost a week later, Singtel called me to inform me that I have won a SONY TV in their "Best Smile Contest".
 Of course lah, I'm happy with my purchase that day what!
-But I think one of the main reason is having my whole family join in the picture to fill up the blue background, that's why the picture look better...hehe!
+But I think one of the main reason is having my whole family join in the picture to fill up the blue background, that's why the picture looks better...hehe!

-Other than the lucky jackpot at Genting Highlands this year, which I played for fun during my last hour before heading back to Singapore, so far this is my biggest prize that I have win in my life.
+Other than the lucky jackpot at Genting Highlands this year, which I played for fun during my last hour before heading back to Singapore, so far this is my biggest prize that I have ever win in my life.
 Seriously, I do hope to win a TV, as the TV at home is a bulky CRT TV, which we had for almost 8-9 years, and I think it's still very reliable that it can last us for another good 5 years.

 I'm so happy with my SAMSUNG OMNIA and 32" SONY BRAVIA.
 It's all worth the queue!